-Built on the same platform as the Ford Focus, the C-MAX hybrid and plug-in, the latter dubbed the C-MAX Energi, are powered by a 2.0-liter DOHC inline four-cylinder engine paired with a 118-hp, 88kW electric motor.
-The Ford C-MAX Hybrid uses a 1.4 Lithium-ion battery, while the Ford C-MAX Energi packs a hefty 7.6-kWh Lithium-ion pack.
+Built on the same platform as the Ford Focus, the Ford C-MAX Hybrid and C-MAX Energi plug-in hybrid, are powered by a 2.0-liter DOHC inline four-cylinder engine paired with a 118-hp, 88kW electric motor.
+Here’s the difference: Ford C-MAX Hybrid uses a 1.4-kWh Lithium-ion battery, while Ford C-MAX Energi packs a hefty 7.6-kWh Lithium-ion pack.
 Gears are selected by an electronic continuously variable transmission (eCVT).

-Notably, the Ford C-MAX hybrid is EPA-rated at 47/47 mpg City/Highway driving, city mileage the same as highway mileage.
+Ford C-MAX Hybrid is EPA-rated at 45/40 mpg City/Highway, those figures lower than the initial numbers.
 In general, hybrids are most efficient in the city, since stop-and-go driving uses the regenerative braking system more frequently to help charge the battery.
-As power management technology continues to improve, we expect to see more hybrids achieving better fuel economy numbers on the highway.

-The Ford C-MAX Energi offers better fuel economy equivalents and a longer range than the hybrid, although in this variant, city driving still gives the best bang for the buck.
-It's rated at 108 mpg equivalent (MPGe) in the city, 92 MPGe on the highway and 100 MPGe combined, with a top speed of 85 mph.
-It can drive up to 21 miles in electric-only mode, and can go up to 620 miles with a fully charged battery and a full tank of gas.
+Ford C-MAX Energi Plug-in Hybrid is rated at 44/42 mpg.
+The Energi Plug-in Hybrid is EPA-rated at 100 MPGe Combined miles per gallon equivalent.
+According to Ford, it has a top speed of 85 mph.
+It can drive up to 21 miles in electric-assisted mode, and can go up to 620 miles with a fully charged battery and a full tank of gas.
 This beats the Toyota Prius plug-in, which has a six-mile all-electric range and 540-mile total range.

 Like something out of a sci-fi movie, the C-MAX can learn frequently driven routes and will automatically adjust its settings to maximize efficiency.
 Ford engineers developed this feature, called EV+, which uses the car’s built-in GPS and proprietary software to adjust how battery power is used.
 For example, if the vehicle is nearing a frequent destination, it will remain in electric-only mode to save fuel.